Horizontal-org/Tella-website/docs/Connections/for-organizations.md

 The Tella Web server connection also allows users to securely download guides, resources and information from the server directly to Tella's encrypted container.

-The Tella Web connection is available on Tella Android and Tella iOS, but not yet on [Tella-FOSS](/faq#is-tella-available-on-f-droid).

 <Button label="Continue reading about the Tella Web connection " link="/tella-web"/>